fc63/UC63Sort/README.md

 When the RUN size is small (such as 32 to 64 elements), insertion sort works efficiently because it performs well on small arrays, even though it has a time complexity of O(n^2).
 This keeps the overall sorting process efficient, typically running in O(n log n) time because the main sorting process is handled by merge sort.

 However, as the RUN size gets larger (approaching the square root of the total array size, or n^(1/2)), insertion sort has to handle increasingly larger subarrays.
 Since insertion sort has a O(n^2) time complexity, it becomes slower for these larger subarrays.
-When RUN is too large, the quadratic time complexity of insertion sort starts to dominate, causing the overall algorithm to behave more like O(n^2) instead of O(n log n).
+When RUN is too large, the quadratic time complexity of insertion sort starts to dominate, causing the overall algorithm to behave more like O(n + u^2) instead of O(n + u log u).

 Example: